Buccaneer 240

-The Buccaneer 240 and Buccaneer 245 are a family of American trailerable sailboats that were both designed as cruisers and first built in 1975.

-Production

-The designs were built by Bayliner Marine Corp. in the United States, between 1975 and 1979, but are now out of production.
+The Buccaneer 240 and Buccaneer 245 are recreational keelboats built from 1975 to 1979 by Bayliner Marine Corp. in the United States.

 Design

 McArthur says that the boats are Bayliner developments of Alan Payne's Columbia T-23, adapted from a "splashed" mold using a T-23 hull.
 Henkel claims that the designs are a scaled down version of William Garden's Buccaneer 300, created by Bayliner's in-house design team.

 The design goals were outlined by Bayliner as a roomy, trailerable, cruising-oriented sailboat with six feet of below deck headroom.

 The Buccaneer 240 and 245 are recreational keelboats, built predominantly of fiberglass, with wood trim.
 They have masthead sloop rigs, raked stems, plumb transoms, transom-hung rudders controlled by tillers and fixed, shallow draft, long keels.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and an aft cabin with a double berth.
 The galley is located on the port side at the companionway ladder.
 The galley is equipped with a two-burner stove and a double sink.
 The large head is located beside the companionway on the starboard side, has 72 in of headroom and includes a shower.
 The main cabin headroom is also 72 in and the fresh water tank has a capacity of 20 u.s.gal.
 The number of the ports was not consistent through the production run of the boat.

 The design has a PHRF racing average handicap of 270 and a hull speed of 6.0 kn.